The World Wide Web is a vast network of interconnected pages.

 In this guide, we’ll deep dive into these types of blog networks, discussing how they function and why PBNs remain a controversial yet widely used SEO technique for boosting organic traffic, keyword rankings, and domain authority in search engine optimization (SEO).

-When a website expires due to non-renewal, it loses its live status, but its domain authority (DA), backlinks, and historical SEO value often remain intact.
-This is why SEO professionals and link builders seek out these expired domains to create high-quality PBNs that can pass link juice to their money sites.
+When a website expires due to non-renewal, its live status is lost, but its domain authority, backlinks, and SEO value often remain.
+SEO professionals acquire such expired domains to build high-quality PBNs that pass link equity to money sites.

 Why Expired Domains Are Valuable for PBNs